The Star Of Mindy Kaling's New Show Is Here To Make Us Embrace Our Horniness

 Advertisement

-A show centering young women exploring, and dare we say, enjoying, sex is still a rarity on screens, and even more so if the women are South Asian.
-The opportunity to push back on long-held depictions and stereotypes of South Asian women is part of what drew 28-year-old Ontario native Amrit Kaur (Little Italy and Star Trek: Short Treks) to the role of Bela in the HBO Max series, which was co-created by Mindy Kaling and premieres November 18 on CRAVE in Canada.
+A show centring young women exploring, and dare we say, enjoying, sex is still a rarity on screens, and even more so if the women are South Asian.
+The opportunity to push back on long-held depictions and stereotypes of South Asian women is part of what drew 28-year-old Ontario native Amrit Kaur (Little Italy and Star Trek: Short Treks) to the role of Bela in the HBO Max series, which was co-created by Mindy Kaling and premieres November 18 in the US (a UK release date is still yet to be announced).

 And Kaur’s portrayal of Bela — “Like in Twilight, just Indian,” as Bela introduces herself — as a relatable teen trying to be sex positive and empowered, navigate imposter syndrome, balance her parent’s expectations, and bag a hot but ultimately mediocre white guy, will make you both cringe and fall in love with the character.
 Of course, she’s not doing it alone.
 Alongside Kaur’s Bela are her three roommates: Kimberly (Pauline Chalamet), Whitney (Alyah Chanelle Scott), and Leighton (Reneé Rapp), who are all separately trying to find their footing both in and out of the bedroom in this long-awaited, updated, and more inclusive iteration of romp-filled coming-of-age watches like American Pie, Superbad, and Booksmart.